vjoel/tupelo/doc/faq.md

   - Transactions

-  All of these are old ideas, but the three together is possibly new.
+  All of these are old ideas, but putting the three together is possibly new.

 Tuplespace Operations and Transactions